krishnatejadinavahi/projects/README.md

 # projects
 Web based projects that I have developed.
-These projects are not part of my academic curriculum